Published:

 A new report showed that home equity loans and home equity lines of credit, or HELOCs, have become more popular in Washington State and across the U.S.

 More and more homeowners have turned to equity loans and HELOCs as a way to tap into their home equity.
-The rise in mortgage rates we’ve seen since the start of 2023 has influenced this shift.
+Relatively high (though currently declining) mortgage rates have influenced this shift.

 Home Equity Loans, HELOCs More Popular in Washington

-In August, the Urban Institute’s Housing Finance Policy Center published its latest “Housing Finance at a Glance” report.
-This monthly report offers insight into a variety of mortgage lending and home financing trends.
+Recently, the Urban Institute’s Housing Finance Policy Center published its latest “Housing Finance at a Glance” report.
+This report offers insight into a variety of mortgage lending and home financing trends.

 The group’s latest report showed a steep increase in the use of home equity lines of credit (HELOCs) in Washington State and nationwide.
 The use of “regular” equity loans has also risen in recent months, according to the report.